rasagy/The10Books/list-dump.md

 8. Catcher in the Rye by Salinger
 9. India After Gandhi by Ramchandra Guha
 10. Vaishali Ki Nagar Vadhu by Acharya Chatursen (Hindi.

+###Himanshu Bhandoh
+1. The Fountainhead by Ayn Rand- for permanently changing the way I view the world, and making me a wannabe Toohey (definitely for the worse..
+2. The Foundation series - Isaac Asimov's magnum opus, and arguably the greatest sci-fi series ever written.
+3. Siddhartha by Hermann Hesse - wonderfully deep.
+Made me read so many of Hesse's other books.
+4. 2001 A Space Odyssey - Sci-fi poetry by Arthur C. Clarke.
+5. The Picture of Dorian Gray by Oscar Wilde - Every sentence of this book should be on a list of quotable quotes.
+6. A Thousand Splendid Suns/ The Kite Runner - Khaled Hosseini is an inspiration.
+7. Narcissus and Goldmund by Hermann Hesse - Another book exploring the idea of nirvana via hedonism vs asceticism.
+8. 1984 by George Orwell - A scary book indeed.

+###Himanshu Doval
+1. Shantaram by by Gregory David Roberts - I've got a whole huge list of quotes I love from the book.
+A lesson in life.
+2. All books by Michael Crichton - Never have I seen more well researched or detailed stories, whether it be the American-Japanese relations in Rising Sun, or the beautiful world of dinosaurs in Jurassic Park.
+3. Atlas Shrugged by Ayn Rand - Snuck this out from my mom's collection of books, and hence had the pleasure of reading from a 1982 copy.
+"The greater his effort the heavier the world bore down upon his shoulders - What would you tell him?"
+I…don't know.
+What…could he do?
+What would you tell him?"
+To shrug.”
+4. A Song of Ice & Fire by George R R Martin - The entire series made me realise the battery backup of my Kindle!
+5. Catcher in the Rye by J D Salinger - A book I identified with so much that there are pages I reread in the same sitting
+6. Catch-22 by Joseph Heller - I loved the circularity in plot and the unforgettable black humour coupled with the background of war
+7. Hitchhiker's Guide to the Galaxy by Douglas Adams - I found the answer to life, the universe & everything in this series.
+One of my most prized possessions.
+8. Far from the madding crowd by Thomas Hardy - Again something I nicked from my mom's collection.
+The visual imagery is so strong here, you actually feel like you know what rural England was like.
+9. And then there were none by Agatha Christie - The first one that came to my mind when I thought of her.
+No offence meant to Miss Marple or Mr Poirot, who made trips to the library fun and frequent in school.
+10. Slaughterhouse 5 -"there is nothing intelligent to say about a massacre."
+Nuff said.

+###Karan Rajiv Gaikwad
+1. Goosebumps (R.L.
+Stine)
+2. Harry Potter (J. K. Rowling)
+3. The Millennium Series (Stieg Larsson)
+4. The Fountainhead (Ayn Rand)
+5. Books by Dean Koontz
+6. Prelude to Foundation (Isaac Asimov)
+7. Brave New World (Alous Huxley)
+8. Naruto (Masashi Kishimoto)
+9. Kingdom Come (Alex Ross, Mark Vaid)
+10. 1984 & Animal Farm (George Orwell)

 ###Kenneth Mark Dsouza
 1. Batman: The Killing Joke